masongyli/simple-xopp-merger/README.md

 # Usage
 1. Make sure `merge-xopp.sh` is executable.
 If not, run `chmod +x merge_xopp.sh`.
+2. Put `merge-xopp.sh` in the folder containing the `.xopp` files to merge.
-2. Run `./merge-xopp.sh` in the folder containing the `.xopp` files to merge them into a single `.xopp` file.
+3. Run `./merge-xopp.sh` in the folder containing the `.xopp` files to merge them into a single `.xopp` file.

 # limitation
 The order of the merged files is based on the order of the files in the folder.